Honghan/Diabetes-HDR-Tutorial/README.md

 `docker-compose -f docker-compose.yml up`
 - Open the browser and open `http://localhost:8899`.
 Copy the token from the terminal.
 Then you should be able to open the jupyter notebooks in the folder *notebooks*.
-Now you should be able to go through the R files by running each code cell.
+Now you should be able to go through the R files by running each code cell. *Please note you need to install the packages before loading them.*
 - To close the containers and remove the network, stop the compose by:

 `docker-compose -f docker-compose.yml down`

+### Optional: don't wanna install those R packages everytime?
+You can save a Docker image after installing the packages by:

+`docker commit CONTAINER IMAGE:TAG`

+Edit Container, image, and tag.

+You can check the running Docker containers by

+`docker ps`

+You can list the Docker images by

+`docker images`

 ### Optional: pgadmin for checking the database
 You can download *PGAdmin* to have a look of the database from [here](https://www.pgadmin.org/download/).
 After installing, you can create a new server by this setting (make sure you run the docker-compose file first):